Now that people aren't stuck at home quite as much, there's the potential for an increase in burglaries.

 Make things easier for yourself

-These next tips aren't going to prevent a burglary, but they could help you out if you are a victim of one.
+These next tips aren't going to prevent a burglary, but they could help you out if you’re a victim of one.

-Consider contents insurance.
+Make sure you have a robust contents insurance policy.
 A policy designed to cover your items from theft could come in handy if you're burgled.

 Mark your items with UV ink.
 Use a UV pen to write your name and address on electrical and computer equipment.